What Is Jerusalem Day and Its Prophetic Significance?

 Since then, however, the Temple Mount, the Sinai Peninsula, the Gaza Strip, etc., have all been relinquished by Israel in various ways in attempts to keep the peace.
 Yet, no matter our opinions of those decisions, there is no denying that God’s hand was upon Israel during the Six-Day War, which the people would later commemorate during Jerusalem Day.
 All glory and honor go to God!

 The events of the Six-Day War were miraculous.
-They are a picture of God’s goodness and ever-present hand during the battles.
+They are a picture of God’s goodness and ever-present help on behalf of His people in the midst of conflict.
 We can’t deny that God moved in this war.
 God was the reason for ultimate victory!

 But there is a prophetic significance to this day that we now celebrate as Jerusalem Day.

-The significance is hidden in the Bible and what God says about Israel and Jerusalem.
+The significance is hidden in the Bible, as well as what God says about Israel and Jerusalem.

-- Jerusalem was the birthplace of the Church.
+• Jerusalem is the birthplace of the Church.

-- Jerusalem is where Christ made His triumphal entry and was crucified.
+• Jerusalem is where Jesus made His triumphal entry and was crucified.

 Is there political significance to Israel possessing Jerusalem?
 Of course.

 Jerusalem Day is important to Israel and us as Believers because it is God who gave the victory.
+God said in Jeremiah 32:41 that He Himself would restore the Jewish people back to their homeland and sustain them there with all His heart: “Yes, I will rejoice over them to do them good, and I will assuredly plant them in this land, with all My heart and with all My soul.”
 It is God who fulfilled prophecy by returning Jerusalem to the children of Israel.
 It is God who chose the perfect moment to make a way where there was no way!

 This Jerusalem Day…

-- Let us respect our biblical call to bless Israel.
+• Let us respect our biblical call to bless Israel (Genesis 12:3).